microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ### __Issue:__ DirectoryNotFoundException: Could not find a part of the path "*.asmdef"
 Spectator view uses symbolic linked directories in its sample projects, which results in large file paths.
 A DirectoryNotFoundException can occur if these file paths become too long.
 To fix this, place your Unity project in a directory with a shorter name, such as c:\proj.

+### __Issue:__ Android screen recording fails to begin based on PERMISSION_DENIED
+In some instances, contributors have experienced issues with android permissions after exporting their Unity project to Android Studio and declaring the ScreenRecordingActivity as their main activity in the AndroidManifest.xml.
+It's been observed that `android:maxSdkVersion=18` arguments can appear in the exported solution for the WRITE_EXTERNAL_STORAGE and READ_EXTERNAL_STORAGE user-permissions declared in their AndroidManifest.
+Removing `maxSdkVersion` declarations has unblocked users and allowed screen recording to work.